 Example: MIRROR becomes NRIILI

-Decryption is identical to encryption because of the reversible alphabet (due to the symmetry of the backwards alphabet)
+Atbash decryption is identical to encryption, since the substitution (mirror) alphabet is reversible (due to the symmetry of the backwards alphabet).

 Example: ZGYZHS is decrypted ATBASH

-dCode offers an encoder and a decoder, but they are actually one and the same Atbash converter.
+dCode offers an encoder and a decoder, but they are actually one and the same Atbash tool/converter.

 An Atbash ciphertext has a coincidence index similar to an unencrypted text.